JoshuaGrams/philtre2d/doc/engine/input.md

 group:__get(actionName)__

-Gets the current value of the action, and a current press count for buttons (if the action has multiple bindings).
+Gets the current value of the action, and a current press count for buttons (in case the action has multiple bindings).

 group:__getRaw(device, id)__

-Gets the latest raw input value for a device and id.
+Gets the latest raw input value for a device and an ID.

 group:__enable(obj, pos)__